Sudarson-analyst/Tableau_Public-Project-/README.md

 https://public.tableau.com/app/profile/sudarson.s1147/viz/CustomerSegmentationProjectBank-Creditcard/CUSTOMERSEGMENTATIONFORCREDITCARD?publish=yes

 ### Conclusion
-After analysing the data , the prediction is made that categorising the number of customers who has above average in overall comparing the parameters like engaged duration,age,housing and job.
+After analysing the data , the prediction is made that categorising the number of customers who has the above average in overall ,comparing the parameters like engaged duration,age,housing and job.
 #### Prediction
 - No of customers who are in and above the average age 36 are 412 customers
 - No of customers who are engaged in and above the average duration 21 are 446 customers and